-The inverter cover must be opened only after shutting off the inverter P/ON/OFF switch located at the bottom on the inverter .This disables the DC voltage inside the inverter.
+The inverter cover must be opened only after switching the inverter ON/OFF/P switch located at the bottom of the inverter to OFF.
+This disables the DC voltage inside the inverter.
 Wait five minutes before opening the cover.
 Otherwise, there is a risk of electric shock from energy stored in the capacitors.